How to Apply for Financial Aid

-Priority deadlines set by individual colleges vary greatly, and those applying early decision will typically be required to submit financial aid paperwork extremely early.
-For example, Duke University sets their priority deadline at February 1st for regular applicants and November 15th for those applying early.
-Purdue University has a later deadline of March 1st but has an earlier deadline of January 1st for those seeking scholarships.
+Priority deadlines set by individual colleges vary greatly, and those applying Early Decision will typically be required to submit financial aid paperwork extremely early.
+For example, Duke University sets their priority deadline at February 1st for regular applicants and November 1 for those applying early.
+Purdue University has a later deadline of April 15 but has an earlier deadline of November 1 for those seeking “maximum scholarship consideration” as well as consideration for university-wide merit scholarships.

-How long will it take to fill out the paperwork?
+How long will it take to fill out the FAFSA and CSS Profile?

 The CSS Profile can take a bit longer as it is a longer form that digs deeper into your financials (more on that in a moment).
 If you are self-employed and/or hold a variety of complex assets, extra time will be necessary.